 Management through CLI and access via API

-Running user payloads
+Running user workloads

-Ability to run VM
+Ability to run virtual machines

 Ability to run containers